 The QOAM is based on academic crowd sourcing and allows authors to see whether a particular journal is held in high regard and what the relevant publication costs are.

 Paying for Gold Open Access:

 Often open access is an eligible cost in a grant application.
 Check with your funding agency.
-If it isn't the alternative is to use the green route.
+If it isn't an eligible cost, the alternative is to use the green route.

 Our Information Sheet outlines the different routes, diagrammatically, to Green and Gold open access.